 North Dakota Center for Distance Education

 North Dakota’s Center for Distance Education (CDE) was created by North Dakota’s legislature in 1935 as a means of providing educational opportunity for all of North Dakota’s kids regardless of where they live.
 North Dakota’s rural landscape both then and now present formidable challenges to providing a uniform system of education across the state.
 The method has certainly changed, but the mission of CDE still rings true today.
 That is to provide virtual education to support North Dakota’s K-12 schools by offering all students access to extensive educational opportunities, allowing them to achieve their personal goals, and reach their full potential.
 CDE is innovative and quality-focused in its approach to educational delivery and its scope of services to foster the strength of North Dakota’s future.

-As the only online/virtual school based in the state of North Dakota, CDE partners with all 175 public school districts across the state to provide supplemental online courses.
+As the only online/virtual school based in the state of North Dakota, CDE partners with all 174 public school districts across the state to provide supplemental online courses.
 In some instances, CDE serves as the entire academic department when qualified instructors are unable to be hired.
-CDE offers over 350 unique ½ credit courses to students in grades K-12 taught by a highly qualified ND online instructor.
-These courses range from core, elective, Career and Technical Education (CTE), advanced placement, dual credit, and credit recovery.
+CDE offers over 350 unique courses to students in grades K-12 taught by a licensed, highly-qualified online instructor.
+These courses range from core, elective, Career and Technical Education (CTE), dual credit, and credit recovery.
 All CDE courses are asynchronous, in and out-of-state students may enroll anytime, and North Dakota public schools pay the cost of these courses for any of their enrolled students.

 Projects and Highlights

 - CDE launched its K-5 program in January of 2021.
 This program was developed with the help of highly qualified ND elementary instructors and through a curriculum partnership with one of CDE’s curriculum providers.